Back to core workflows Fix dependency resolution Tune package metadata Jump to monorepo patterns

 Root-Level vs Package-Level Scripts

-Architectural decisions around script execution boundaries dictate monorepo stability, CI throughput, and supply chain security.
-This guide details the operational differences between root-level orchestrator scripts and package-level task definitions, providing exact CLI syntax, configuration schemas, and hardened CI/CD patterns for modern JavaScript ecosystems.
+Where a script lives — in the root package.json or inside an individual package — dictates monorepo stability, CI throughput, and supply-chain exposure.
+This guide details the operational differences between root-level orchestrator scripts and package-level task definitions, covering lifecycle hooks, pre/post conventions, the run semantics of npm, pnpm, and Yarn, argument passing, environment handling, and hardened CI/CD patterns for modern JavaScript workspaces.

 Execution Context and Scope Boundaries